 You will no longer receive a fine on overdue items.
 You are, of course, still responsible for returning items.

 The Library will send you courtesy reminders to return items.
-Materials that are seven days overdue are assumed lost, and you will be billed a replacement cost.
+Materials that are ten days overdue are assumed lost, and you will be billed a replacement cost.
 If you return the items, the replacement cost is waived.
 If the item has been lost and/or damaged, you are responsible for the replacement cost.

 No!
 Return rates are higher when fines are eliminated.
 We know this from our experience of being fine-free in 2020.
 Of course, we will continue to monitor how this change will affect patrons and will make improvements as we see necessary.